dataPARC/store/sdk/README.md

 // Write multiple datapoints of the same type.
 TagDataPointSingle[] points =
 [
+    // Multiple datapoints for the same tag, tag 1. new TagDataPointSingle(1, DateTime.UtcNow.AddSeconds(-3), Quality.Good, true, 1.1f),
+    new TagDataPointSingle(1, DateTime.UtcNow.AddSeconds(-2), Quality.Good, true, 1.2f),
+    new TagDataPointSingle(1, DateTime.UtcNow.AddSeconds(-1), Quality.Good, true, 1.3f),

+    // Multiple datapoints for different tags.
-    new TagDataPointSingle(1, DateTime.UtcNow, Quality.Good, true, 1.1f),
+    new TagDataPointSingle(2, DateTime.UtcNow, Quality.Good, true, 1.1f),
-    new TagDataPointSingle(1, DateTime.UtcNow, Quality.Good, true, 1.2f),
+    new TagDataPointSingle(3, DateTime.UtcNow, Quality.Good, true, 1.2f),
-    new TagDataPointSingle(1, DateTime.UtcNow, Quality.Good, true, 1.3f),
+    new TagDataPointSingle(4, DateTime.UtcNow, Quality.Good, true, 1.3f),
 ];

-// The awaitCompletion parameter determines if the write call should wait for the data to be fully written before returning or if it should return as soon as it determines if the data can be written or not.
-The default is false. var writeRes1 = await client.WriteDataPointsAsync(points, awaitCompletion: false);
+// The awaitCompletion parameter determines if the write call should wait for the data to be fully
+// written before returning or if it should return as soon as it determines if the data can be

-// Write a single datapoint.
-var writeRes2 = await client.WriteDataPointAsync(points[0]);
+// written or not.
+The default is false since the client receives a response faster. var writeRes1 = await client.WriteDataPointsAsync(points, awaitCompletion: false);

 // Write multiple datapoints of different types.
-Add both the points from above and some points of a different type to a TagDataPointSet.
+Add both the points from above and some points of a
+// different type to a TagDataPointSet.
 TagDataPointDouble[] doublePoints =
 [
     new TagDataPointDouble(1, DateTime.UtcNow.AddMinutes(-3), Quality.Good, true, 2.1),